 - Regrow the bottoms of your celery!
 Buy the full stalk each week that gives you the bottom and gives you the option to re-grow in your kitchen (or start in your kitchen and plant outside later).
 Either way, celery is a common veggie and a good one to make sure to always have on your list so that you can get more from one!

-Time to talk about #2 – Grow a windowsill herb garden
+#2 – Grow a windowsill herb garden

 Consider having seeds or an on-going windowsill herb garden.
 Herbs are super foods too, they will not fill you up, but fresh herbs can be so vital and important in any emergency and then you have some immediate options!
 Herb gardens are easy to grow, easy to maintain and do not take long!
 They are a great addition to your prepared staple foods for an extra boost of needed nutrition.
 Growing an herb garden is quite common, so we probably do not need to go into much more detail at this point, but you can head to the Bonnie Plants site here where they will give you instructions!

-The best idea (in our opinion) is #3 – Have a counter top sprout farm
+#3 – Have a counter top sprout farm

 If you want an even better plan, consider sprouting!
 We have been sprouting for everyday health and nutritional benefits anyway, but it is a FANTASTIC emergency food supply plan.
 This should be an article all it’s own, but for now, it is an easy thing to store, and you can start sprouts and have a very nutritious fresh produce option in 2-5 days!
 You can get a good supply of sprouting seeds for a good price.
 Special sprouting jars can be purchased for about $5 in a health food stores (we show other options below)!
 Sprouting is one of our top recommendations!
 SERIOUSLY LOOK INTO THIS!!